What is ‘Wot the Dickens?’

 Thinking smartly about your forward path requires everyone to be on the same page in terms of their understanding of what’s happening now and how we’ve arrived here – but so often environmental scanning and strategic planning events start off with an avalanche of data that quickly generates fact-fatigue and glazed looks in all but the most dedicated data nerd.
 It doesn’t have to be like this.

-‘Wot the Dickens?’ makes sure you build shared understandings in a way that engages and energizes people and sets them up well for thinking creatively about the forward path for their team or organization.
+‘Wot the Dickens?’ makes sure you build shared understandings in a way that engages and energizes people and sets them up well for thinking creatively about the forward path for their team or organisation.

 What happens in ‘Wot the Dickens?’